Crissov/PNG-extensions/fcTL.md

 ## Chunk Sequence Numbers

 The `fcTL` and `fdAT` chunks have a 4-byte sequence number.
 Both chunk types share the sequence.
-The purpose of this number is to make fragments addressable.
+The purpose of this number is to make fragments addressable, e.g. from fragment identifiers in URLs like `foo.png#2`.

 The first `fcTL` chunk must contain sequence number 0, and the sequence numbers in the remaining `fcTL` and `fdAT` chunks must be in order, with no gaps or duplicates.